 After years spent racing road and mountain bikes at a high level in North America Wade moved to Melbourne from Canada in 2005 and nearly quit bike racing for good.
 After six months spent adjusting to a new job and a new life in the Southern Hemisphere, Wade got back into cycling.

-When Wade started riding in Australia he noticed many new and different things that cyclists did here that he hadn’t seen elsewhere.
-Wherever in the world he cycled he noticed these little idiosyncracies, but he never stayed anywhere long enough to give them much thought.
+When Wade began racing again in Australia he noticed many new and different things that cyclists did here that he hadn’t seen elsewhere.
+Wherever in the world he cycled he noticed these little idiosyncrasies, but he never stayed anywhere long enough to give them much thought.

 After a while, he started keeping this blog to share all of the cycling tips he’d learned over the years.
 It’s evolved into something more now, but Wade still enjoys writing about new things he learns or observes about the sport.